James Conlin: Final years and death

 His stay at St Andrew's was plagued by injury and he only made 23 appearances for the Second Division club, scoring twice.
 On 30 July 1912, Conlin moved on again for a transfer fee of £150, this time returning to Lanarkshire where he was raised to play for Airdrieonians in the Scottish League Division One.
 This move wasn't all that he might have hoped for, and on 7 October he was fined £2 10s for failing to turn up for a game.
 A brief period of triumph followed this setback, with Conlin's team beating Dykehead 5–1 to lift the Lanarkshire Cup on 30 December 1912.

 Conlin's off-field issues resurfaced and he failed to turn up for several training sessions.
 On 4 February 1913, after admitting to having a drinking problem, he was fined again and severely warned about his behaviour.
 This appears to have had little effect, because on 15 April 1913 Conlin was suspended sine die and transfer-listed by the club.
 On 13 August 1913 Conlin made his final club transfer, joining Broxburn United who had finished bottom of the Central Football League in the previous season.
 Broxburn United were a new club, formed in 1912 from an amalgamation of the small town's two major clubs, Broxburn and Broxburn Athletic, and with Conlin on board the team finished in mid-table in the 1913–14 season.

 At the outbreak of the Great War, Conlin enlisted in Coatbridge with the Highland Light Infantry, serving in the 15th (Service) Battalion (1st Glasgow).
 During June 1917 this battalion was transferred to the Nieuport sector on the Belgium coast in readiness to support the British offensive at the Third Battle of Ypres (also known as Passchendaele).
 This is where Private Conlin (26447) died, leaving behind a wife and two small children.
+He was killed in action on 23 June 1917 prior to the Third Battle of Ypres.
+He has no known remains or grave, his death being commemorated instead on the Nieuport Memorial, Arrondissement Veurne, West-Vlaanderen.